Mayor & Council

 Bio to come

-Born and raised in Prince George, BC, Brian received his Forestry Diploma at the College of New Caledonia in 1980 before settling down in Vanderhoof with his wife Nadine in 1983.
-Brian has his finger on the municipal pulse – not only has he served on the District of Vanderhoof Council for 17 years, he has also served on the Board of Directors of the North Central Local Government Association for 7 years and on the Board of Directors of the Union of British Columbia Municipalities for the past 4 years.
-Brian has been involved in a variety of volunteer positions, such as Chair of the Nechako White Sturgeon Recovery Initiative, and is a founding member of the Nechako Environment and Water Stewardship Society.
+Brian moved to Vanderhoof in 1983 and was immediately employed at Avison Management Services and worked there until he retired there in 2017.
+As a business owner and community volunteer, Brian has always had his finger on the municipal pulse – not only has he served on the District of Vanderhoof Council for 22 years, he has also served on the Board of Directors of the North Central Local Government Association for 7 years and on the Board of Directors of the Union of British Columbia Municipalities for the 8 years.
+Brian has been involved in a variety of volunteer positions, such as Chair of the Nechako White Sturgeon Recovery Initiative, the Vanderhoof International Airshow and is a founding member of the Nechako Environment and Water Stewardship Society.

 Brian has been working tirelessly to make his community and the North a viable economic focal point for development; his dedication and passion for community has been at the forefront of everything he does.
 People are the creators of change and that passion to effect change is central to why Brian has represented Vanderhoof at the local, provincial and federal level.

 Prior to moving to Vanderhoof in 2012, Cyndi and her husband lived in Saskatoon and in Northern Manitoba.
 They moved to this area when they became partners in Tatuk Lake Resort after her husband’s retirement.
 Cyndi has three adult children and ten grandchildren.
 Cyndi was a grade eight teacher in Saskatoon and has worked as a part-time teacher in a variety of capacities in most of the schools in Vanderhoof.

 Cyndi believes her work in education has allowed her to see both the potential and the challenges that the Vanderhoof community is facing which requires a response from the community at large and particularly those in leadership.
 This term is Cyndi’s first venture into municipal government.